loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 The following guides introduce the fundamental concepts of LoopBack.next required to build scalable, maintainable, and consistent APIs.

 If you want to try it out locally follow the instructions in [Installation](Installation.html).
-Let's go!